towhee-io/towhee/docs/02-Getting Started/02-install.md

 $ pip3 install -U towhee.models  #install towhee.models
 ```

-Alternatively, if you are on Windows, install Python 3.6+ first, either through the Windows Store or through one of the [official releases](https://www.python.org/downloads/windows).
+Alternatively, if you are on Windows, install Python>=3.7 first, either through the Windows Store or through one of the [official releases](https://www.python.org/downloads/windows).
 You can then install Towhee as follows:

 ```console
 c:\> python -m venv towhee_env